klauseduard/under-over-models/chapters/05-organizational-size-influence.md

 As organizations grow in size, they naturally encounter greater operational and structural complexity.
 This complexity stems from several factors:

 - **Increased specialization**: Larger organizations typically develop more specialized roles and departments to address specific business functions
-- **Greater coordination needs**: With more people and units, the coordination requirements grow exponentially
+- **Greater coordination needs**: With more people and units, the coordination requirements grow non-linearly (Brooks, 1995).
+Brooks' Law states that "adding manpower to a late software project makes it later" due to increased communication overhead.
+This occurs because each new person added to a project increases the number of potential communication channels exponentially, creating coordination challenges that can outweigh productivity gains.
 - **Market complexity**: Larger organizations often serve more diverse markets, necessitating differentiated approaches
 - **Higher stakeholder diversity**: More stakeholders with varying, sometimes conflicting expectations must be managed
 - **Process formalization**: Growth generally requires more formalized processes to maintain consistency